Bar Exam and Admission Requirements

 Although the Application for Moral Character may be filed at any time after the student's first year of law study, the Committee of Bar Examiners recommends that the application be filed at least 8 months prior to the date the applicant expects to be admitted to the practice of law in California.
 A positive determination of moral character is good for a period of 24 months from the date of the initial positive determination of moral character by the Committee of Bar Examiners.
 If, for any reason, the applicant has not been admitted to practice law in California during this 24 month period, the applicant may extend the positive moral character determination for an addition 24 months by filing an application for an extension no sooner than 18 months from the date of the initial determination and by paying the appropriate fee.

-Additional information and the application form can be found under Bar Exam Admissions at https://www.calbarxap.com/applications/calbar/California_Bar_Moral_Character/.
+Additional information and the application form for the Determination of Moral Character can be found on the State Bar of California website.

 The law school typically arranges for fingerprinting to be done on campus in late October or early November.
 You are required to sign up in advance for this service.

 Multi-State Professional Responsibility Examination (MPRE):

 This examination is administered by the National Conference of Bar Examiners and is one of the requirements for admission to practice law in California (and in all but three of the other U.S. jurisdictions).
 The exam is administered three times a year at established test centers across the country.
 Passing scores are established by each jurisdiction.